 No booster dose is required and there’s no maximum time limit for your doses’ validity.

 Proof of vaccination for travel to the USA

-The proof required is not exactly the same in the USA though, as they require the proof of vaccination to be in English (while Canada also accepts French or a certified translation).
+The proof required is not exactly the same in the USA though, as they require the proof of vaccination to be in English (while Canada also accepted French or a certified translation).

 Your “Canadian” vaccine passport for travel works fine.
 In practice, they usually accept any proof (like your provincial vaccine passport).
 If they even check…

-But it’s so simple and easy to get the right one specifically designed for travel with the name of an actual country on it, so why don’t you just take 5 minutes to get it.
+But it’s so simple and easy to get the right one specifically designed for travel with the name of an actual country on it, so we can only recommend just taking 5 minutes to get the right one.

 Rules to travel to the USA based on vaccination status

 As a reminder if you haven’t read how to travel during the pandemic, there are always the same 2 simple sets of rules for any trip and any destination: